 I’ll apply all of your feedback and my own learnings to the R&D here at Freshly HQ.
 Together, we’ll develop new products that’ll one day land on your doorstep.

-We’ve already made great strides with our meals, we recently launched snacks and desserts, and there’s more where that came from.
-You can count on me to keep working to make healthy eating a little easier for you.
+We’ve already made great strides with our meals, and there’s more where that came from.
+You can count on us to keep working to make healthy eating a little easier for you.

 Ultimately, I like to think of health like finance.
 To prepare for retirement, you don’t do a three-day binge and then find yourself wealthy, just like you don’t become “healthy” overnight.
 It takes time.
 Financial success is the result of a series of consistent, small choices over a long period of time.
 It’s a journey — let’s do it together.